Timeline

 Existing closet apps feel overwhelming

-Competitor apps often overwhelm users with too many features.
+According to online user feedback, competitor apps often overwhelm users with too many features.

 Solution